-The Pre-Approval Inspection Certification process will apply to buildings with four or more units located within a single structure; the pre-approval process cannot be applied to scattered site housing.
+The Pre-Approval Inspection Certification process will apply to buildings with four (4) or more units located within a single structure; the pre-approval process cannot be applied to scattered site housing.
 All units seeking Pre-Approval Inspection Certification must be vacant at the time the HQS inspection occurs and must remain vacant until a Request for Tenancy Approval is submitted for the unit.
 Pre-Approval Inspection Certification status will only be accepted for tenancy approvals during the 60-day period after the unit passes HQS inspection.
 If a Request for Tenancy Approval is submitted after the 60-day qualifying period, a new initial HQS inspection must be performed before the unit is approved for tenancy.
 HAP payments are not tied to the Pre-Approval Inspection.
 The HAP payments will begin from the tenancy certification date only.

-The HACP proposes the following modifications to this activity during 2020 fiscal year.
+This activity was approved and implemented in 2015.
+The HACP proposed the following modifications to this activity which were HUD approved with the FY 2019 MTW Annual Plan in June 2019.